My survival guide for the long overnight flight to Paris

 - Smartphone with playlist for sleeping.
 Paired with the aforementioned noise-cancelling headphones, this is the only way I can get any rest at all on a long overnight flight.

 - Sleep mask.
 Some airlines provide these and some don't, so I always bring one (just a cheap one from a previous flight; nothing fancy) for all flights, just in case.
 Again, the goal here is to block out the whole world!
-Every single thing that's happening inside an airplane is unpleasant; I want to achieve total sensory depravation if I can.
+Every single thing that's happening inside an airplane is unpleasant; I want to achieve total sensory deprivation if I can.
+I wish I could just travel in a coffin.

 - Chewing gum.
 Lots of it.
 I often experience terrible inner ear pain during takeoff and landing.
 I've read a million articles and tried a million things, and the only things that seem to help (for me) are chewing a couple pieces of gum before and during takeoff and landing.
 I've never been able to do that trick where you hold your nose and make your ears pop; I swear, I've got some sort of extreme case with regards to this inner ear stuff.
 The best I can do, along with chewing gum, is to my hold my nose and swallow hard; I can feel the pressurized air squeeze its way out of my ears when I do that.